PlanetaryEnergy/PlanetaryEnergy.github.io/content/authors/zhangxl/_index.md

 ---
 # Display name
-title: 张达
+title: 张希良

 # Full name (for SEO)
-first_name: Zhang
+first_name: BZhang
-last_name: Da
+last_name: Xiliang

 # Username (this should match the folder name)
 authors:
-  - c_zhangda
+  - zhangxl

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 副教授
+role: 教授

 # Organizations/Affiliations
 organizations: